 If you are contemplating quitting your job, let me first say I know how ya feel.
 When you are in the wrong job, not only is it a major mood killer but it can also take a toll on your mental state, health, and overall well-being.

-I am a firm believer in sticking things through, including sticking through a not-so-desirable job if you are learning, and it means a possible opportunity to something you really want to do in your life.
+I am a firm believer in sticking things through, including sticking through a not-so-desirable job if you are learning, and it means a possible opportunity for something you really want to do in your life.

 But there is an exception to that belief.
 Sometimes, a work environment is just toxic, or it could be that you are not the right person for the job at hand.
 Whatever the reason, sometimes it's just time to move on.
 Here I tackle some of the key signs you recognize when it is due time for you to quit your job.

 10. Your company's beliefs and morals are vastly different from your own

 This is not a deal-breaker for many, depending on the moral at hand.
 But there are some morals that are more difficult to deal with.
 A good example is if you found out your company was conducting some shady practices, such as stealing or cheating on reviews.
 If this is something that does not sit well with you, then this is probably a good indicator that it is time to move on to greener pastures.